yamakkaji/concurrent-modular-agent-fork-dev/docs/docs/getting-started/getting-started.md

 # Getting Started

-This guide walks you through the essential steps to get started with CoMA: installation, project setup, module creation, module connections, and running your agent.
+This guide walks you through the essential steps to get started with CMA: installation, project setup, module creation, module connections, and running your agent.

 ## Table of Contents